Limitations of SVD-Based Diagnostics for Non-Hermitian Many-Body Localization with Time-Reversal Symmetry: Model and Diagnostic Methods

 This quantity plays a role analogous to the conventional SFF in Hermitian systems, but is constructed from the real, non-negative singular spectrum.
-In regimes with RMT-like spectral correlations, DSFF and $\sigma\mathrm{FF}(t)$ exhibit the characteristic dip–ramp–plateau structure and approach the corresponding RMT predictions.
+In regimes with RMT-like spectral correlations, DSFF and $\sigma\mathrm{FF}(t)$ exhibit the characteristic dip--ramp--plateau structure and approach the corresponding RMT predictions.
+A commonly used GOE benchmark, normalized to approach $1/D$ at late times, is \cite{LiuPRD2018,LozejE2023,BianchiJHEP2024,SuntajsPRE2020}

+where $s=t/t_{\mathrm{H}}$ is the dimensionless time rescaled by the Heisenberg time $t_{\mathrm{H}}$, set by the mean level spacing of the unfolded singular-value spectrum.
 In Poisson-like regimes, the ramp is strongly suppressed.
 Therefore, together with level spacing ratios and eigenstate-based measures, DSFF and $\sigma$FF provide additional diagnostics for distinguishing RMT-like from Poisson-like behavior.

-In this paper, we set $J=1$ as the energy unit and fix the parameters to $U=2$ and $g=0.5$.
-All calculations are performed under periodic boundary conditions.
+In this paper, we set $J=1$ as the energy unit and fix $U=2$ and, unless stated otherwise, $g=0.5$.
 For both the quasiperiodic and random models, we average over $8000$, $3000$, and $200$ independent realizations for $L=10$, $12$, and $14$, respectively.
+The finite-size scaling protocol used to extract the quoted transition estimates is described in Appendix~\ref{app:scaling}.